innopolis-devops/labs/app_python/README.md

 ## See also

-Check out [PYTHON.md](./PYTHON.md) for implementation details about Python, unit tests and Markdown.
+Check out [PYTHON.md](./PYTHON.md) for implementation details about Python and unit tests.

-See [DOCKER.md](./DOCKER.md) for details on the Docker configuration.